aweiner42/FlywheelControl/README.md

 - 📱 One-finger- and **Apple Pencil-friendly**
 - 💥 Haptic ticks for tactile feedback
 - 🎨 Fully SwiftUI and easy to customize
-- 🧠 Decoupled: just emits `delta` values — you decide what to do with them
+- 🧠 Binding-driven: tracks a zoom `position` with clamped min/max offsets and live span adjustments
 - 🚀 Smooth momentum decay and natural stopping behavior
 - 🎨 Custom skin support: Apply your own ruler artwork for a fully branded experience
 - 🛑 Clamp limits: minValue and maxValue must be > 0